Ailoso/KopruluAchievements/docs/actions-functions/functions.md

 This return function is used to read the Current Completion Progress of an Achievement.

-Returns the Current `Integer` Value of an Achievement's Progress Bar
+Returns the Current `Integer` Value of an Achievement's Progress Bar.